pramnora/Linode/README.md

 - Select how much server capacity you want.
 (I choose 4GB/2 Cores...which was the 'cheapest' option)
 - Give the server a reference name: Ubuntu-2004-sever1
 - Choose the location which is nearest you: London/UK
-- Select a password to use with your server.
+- Select a 'root' password to use with your server.
 - Finally, click on button: [Create]
 ...and, basically, that was it...I had Linode server 'up and running'...;
 you are given an IP address to SSH/Secure Shell into...